Two blocks from two subway lines; more within walking distance

 Formal, attentive service -- prompt doormen, white linen on the room service carts, knowledgeable concierges.
 A dozen extra free bottles of water for the room?
 Just ask.

-Surrounded by some of the highest-end retailers on 5th Avenue
+Surrounded by some of the highest-end retailers on Fifth Avenue

-Though its building sits along the dense, shopping stretch of 5th Avenue -- such ultra-upscale outfits as Bottega Veneta (purses) and Takashimaya (elaborate, bejeweled miscellanea) share the block -- the Peninsula's entrance is actually along East 55th Street, across from a beautiful church and significantly less foot traffic than you'd find along the avenue.
-More mainstream retailers like the Gap, Tommy Hilfiger, and the World of Disney also fit snugly along 5th Avenue, drawing considerably more tourists than you'd find farther north in the Upper East Side (near the Pierre Hotel, for example), but the Peninsula's more central location is not without its perks -- Adour, the signature French restaurant by internationally renowned Chef Alain Ducasse is just across the street at the St. Regis Hotel.
+Though its building sits along the dense, shopping stretch of Fifth Avenue -- such ultra-upscale outfits as Bottega Veneta (purses) and Takashimaya (elaborate, bejeweled miscellanea) share the block -- the Peninsula's entrance is actually along East 55th Street, across from a beautiful church and significantly less foot traffic than you'd find along the avenue.
+More mainstream retailers like the Gap, Tommy Hilfiger, and the World of Disney also fit snugly along Fifth Avenue, drawing considerably more tourists than you'd find farther north in the Upper East Side (near the Pierre Hotel, for example), but the Peninsula's location is more central.

 When it comes to well-thought-out room features, the Peninsula's guest rooms are a cut above.
 Individual printer/copier/fax machines; a single-button system to set the room to "mood lighting" from the bedside table; a console in the tub that'll let you control the radio -- all unique highlights you won't find at the Mandarin Oriental, the Carlyle, or the the Plaza (the Four Seasons and the St. Regis, however, do have fax machines in the rooms).